Smile-Formations/React/chapters/2-basics/07-effects.md

 <!--
 Example at https://codesandbox.io/s/184jv8nmpq.

-This exemple demonstrates that the effect is only executed when the dependencies changed.
+This example demonstrates that the effect is only executed when the dependencies changed.
 -->

 ---

-### Omiting dependencies
+### Omitting dependencies

 For logical and performance reasons, it is always better to specify the dependencies.

-You may omit a dependency if it does not references props, state, or values derived from them.
+You may omit a dependency if it does not reference props, state, or values derived from them.
 (Example: if you use a constant or a function that is declared outside the component)

-For a function used as dependency, you can omit it, if it is stable and does not references props, state, or values derived from them.
+For a function used as dependency, you can omit it, if it is stable and does not reference props, state, or values derived from them.

 `eslint` will warn you in the terminal if you missed some dependencies.

 <alert>
-Omitting dependency is strictly optionnal.
+Omitting dependency is strictly optional.
 It will cause no harm to add a dependency that never changes in the array of dependencies
 </alert>